Creating a Gaelic Experience with the Five Senses

 - Farewell drink – Deoch an Dorais (JOCH in DOOR-ish) – the Gaels said farewell by sending their guests and friends away with a deoch an dorus or “drink for the road”.
 Why not offer your customers a farewell drink?

 Immerse your customers in Scotland’s natural fragrances beloved by the Gaels

 - Lavender – lus na tùise – the Gaels are so impressed by this herb’s fragrance, they call it ‘the incense herb’.

-- Bog myrtle – roid – this shrub grows aroud most bogs and wetlands, and its leaves elicit a very pleasant aroma when rubbed.
-Gaels sometimes used it as bedding, a natural deodorant, and a midge repellant.
+- Bog myrtle – roid – this shrub grows around most bogs and wetlands, and its leaves elicit a very pleasant aroma when rubbed.
+Gaels sometimes used it as bedding, a natural deodorant, and a midge repellent.